arnowelzel/lightbox-photoswipe/readme.txt

 10) Infinite loop is also possible with only two images.

+11) Added slide animation for changing images using the arrow buttons or via keyboard as suggested in https://github.com/dimsemenov/PhotoSwipe/pull/1179.

 = Licensing =

 To avoid any confusion: this plugin was published with the agreement of Dmitry Semenov.